 Solar Eclipse 2017 Will Usher In Tribulation And Apocalyptic End Of The World, 70 Years After U.N.
-Mandate Re-established Israel, Doomsday Theorists Claim
+Mandate Re-Established Israel, Doomsday Theorists Claim

-Biblical end-time doomsday theorists have lately intensified end-of-the-world fear-mongering with a claim that a solar eclipse expected to occur in August this year will usher in the end-time Tribulation and the end of the world.
+Biblical end-time doomsday theorists have lately intensified end-of-the-world fear-mongering with a claim that a solar eclipse expected to occur in August of this year will usher in the end-time Tribulation and the end of the world.

 According to the theorists, for several reasons, the solar eclipse that will plunge a large swathe of North America into total darkness on August 21, 2017, is a unique generational event that signals God’s impending judgment on sinful humanity.
 The Tribulation, the second coming of Jesus and the apocalyptic battle of Armageddon will come after the solar eclipse, end-time prophecy believers claim.

-Parker argued in an article published on the blog Prophecies Of The End-Times, that the consistency of biblical association of solar eclipses with divine judgment makes it possible to say “with confidence from a biblical standpoint that a solar eclipse signifies a warning from God.”
+Parker argued in an article published on the blog Prophecies of the End-Times that the consistency of biblical association of solar eclipses with divine judgment makes it possible to say “with confidence from a biblical standpoint that a solar eclipse signifies a warning from God.”

-According to the doomsday theorist, the severity of the judgment of God that will follow the solar eclipse in August 2017 “sends chills down my spine.”
+According to the doomsday theorist, the severity of the judgment of God that will follow the solar eclipse in August of 2017 “sends chills down my spine.”

 The solar eclipse in August has special prophetic significance because it will be the first in more than a century to pass from the U.S. east coast to the west.
 The total eclipse will plunge much of the U.S. into darkness.
 The Book of Revelation talks about it where it describes a woman clothed in the sun with the moon at her feet.
 The woman, who signifies the Church, and her son, who signifies the raptured saints, are persecuted by a seven-headed dragon, believed to represent Satan.

-According to Parker the movement of the solar eclipse over America, from coast to coast, signifies God’s plan to punish America with division for trying to divide Israel.
+According to Parker, the movement of the solar eclipse over America, from coast to coast, signifies God’s plan to punish America with division for trying to divide Israel.

 “Those that come and divide the land of Israel, God himself will come to that nation and cut them to pieces.”